 Fact Finding/Eligibility to Transfer-A PGC is assigned to the case by the lead PGC.
-The PGC conducts interviews and, together with their PAR pair/triad, analyzes information from the administrator/supervisor and the employee to determine the merits of the referral.
+The PGC conducts interviews and, together with their PAR pair, analyzes information from the administrator/supervisor and the employee to determine the merits of the referral.

-If the PGC and PAR pair/triad determine there is sufficient data to substantiate underperformance concerns, an intake meeting is scheduled.
-The PGC notifies the director of DPGS, the assistant director in the Offices of Supporting Services Staffing, and the employee of the scheduled date.
+If the PGC and PAR pair determine there is sufficient data to substantiate underperformance concerns, an intake meeting is scheduled.
+The PGC notifies the Director of Performance Evaluation and Compliance, the Coordinator of the Supporting Services Team in the Department of Recruitment and Staffing, and the employee of the scheduled date.
 Until the notification occurs, the employee is eligible to participate in the voluntary transfer process.
 If the employee has an application in progress before the initial intake meeting is scheduled, it will not be interrupted; the employee will be allowed to interview and accept a position if it is offered.